Ravenstine/goertzeljs/README.md

 limitations
 ==========
-This library isn't 100% perfect at filtering out background sound.

-Currently, noise is filtered out through both energy detection threshold(minimum energy needed to be considered a valid signal) and multiple peak detection, the latter of which is more effective.
+Currently, noise can be filtered out through both energy detection threshold(minimum energy needed to be considered a valid signal) and multiple peak detection, the latter of which is more effective.
+Some window functions(Hamming, Exact Blackman) are provided as well.

-Features currently lacking:

-* Sliding Goertzel
-* Twist/reverse-twist detection.

 Since Goertzel.js is only about 95% effective at getting rid of noise, it may occasionally "mistake" a sound pattern for a DTMF tone.
 It may also have a difficult time detecting DTMF tones if there is too much noise.

 The longer the buffer, the easier it is to filter out noise; this also means that the duration of a DTMF tone must be longer.
+Implementing a sliding buffer helps too.

 At this time, frequencies need to occur for at least 0.11 seconds long to be detected consistently with a 512 sample buffer.
 This is more than twice the minimum duration specified by ITU-T(0.043 seconds).